 Contributor/Co-writer of Children of Gaia & Co-creator of Oneshi Press (writer and co-creator of Tracy Queen and PACK, editor of Children of Gaia: The Great Nations of Rendaraia), started writing young and never stopped.
 Her primary focus is on the oddly congruent corners of adult entertainment, gender, and feminism.
 Her work across multiple genres has appeared in Bitch Magazine, Refinery29, Luna Luna Magazine, McSweeney's Internet Tendency, xoJane, WHACK!
 Magazine, The Doctor T.J.
 Eckleburg Review, Stirring: a Literary Collection, Menacing Hedge, and elsewhere.
 She was the curator of a one-woman video art exhibit apexart in New York City in 2012, for which she created four short documentary films about modern Americans' relationships with pornography, one of which won a 2013 Feminist Porn Award.
 Please feel free to contact her by e-mail at firstname.lastname@example.org, on Facebook at facebook.com/misslagsalot, or on Twitter at @misslagsalot, especially if you're interested in publicizing, representing, or distributing any of Oneshi's projects!

-Contributor/co-writer of Children of Gaia and general salesman type, Peter Lampasona also provides fight choreography and consultation for several Oneshi Press projects, including Children of Gaia: The Great Nations of Rendaraia, Tracy Queen, and PACK.
+Contributor/co-writer of Children of Gaia, Author of Children of Gaia: War & Horses and general salesman type, Peter Lampasona also provides fight choreography and consultation for several Oneshi Press projects, including Children of Gaia: The Great Nations of Rendaraia, Tracy Queen, and PACK.
 Peter is best known for writing about the world of sports, where people harm one another.
 Peter has contributed to publications such as MMAMania, The Fight Nerd, and US Combat Sports; worked on production for the now defunct Spike TV shows MMA Uncensored Live and the Unrivaled documentary series; appeared in the New York Mixed Martial Arts documentary sporting an, in retrospect, ridiculous haircut; and has a competitive record that really is better than what Google says, due to the officially unofficial nature of amateur sport fighting in New York during his athletic prime.

 Contributor/co-writer of Children of Gaia Jenny Williamson is a fiction writer and poet living in New York City.
 She has four novels currently in the works along the spectrum of romance and fantasy, and is most actively working on a romance novel set during the fall of Rome.
 Her poetry and short stories have appeared in journals including East Coast Literary Journal, 24, Blue Monday Review, Vox Poetica, Burningwood Literary Journal, and The Stone Highway Review, among others.
 She has read at New York City venues including Hip Lit, Les Bleus, the Poetry Brothel, Lyrics, Lit & Liquor, Urbana, and Louder Arts.
 Her poetry chapbook, Collection of Flaws in a Black Dress, was published by Finishing Line Press in 2016.
 Jenny is also an actress and model; favorite gigs include acting on the Globe Theatre in London, appearing on the cover of a romance novel (Taken By the Night by Katherine Smith), and modeling an AeroAddaKesh of Aloranaia for Jayel Draco’s compilation of photomanipulations set in the world of Children of Gaia.
 When not writing (which is rare), Jenny can be found immersed in a book, building up her anime nerd cred, training for a marathon, or sneaking into places she isn’t supposed to be.
 More information on her work and life can be found here, or look her up on Twitter or Instagram.